 Group file storage is a network drive that allows authenticated users to share file storage.

 CloudStor is an online data storage service (similar to Dropbox or Google Drive) that makes sharing your data easy.

-OneDrive for Business is a place where you can store, sync and share your files.
+OneDrive is a place where you can store, sync and share your files.